algal/inspiration-talk-RWDevCon/inspiration.md

 ^ The transporter problem is intended to clarify ideas about personal identity.

 ^ Remember, the transporter consists of a _Scanner_ and a _Replicator_.
-The Scanner *"destroys your brain and body"*, but records a snapshot of your entire physical state, which the Replicator uses to create a *"new brain and body exactly like yours"*.
+The Scanner *"destroys your brain and body"*.
+But it records your entire physical state as information, which the Replicator uses to create a *"new brain and body exactly like yours"*.

 ^ Basically, it's NSCoding but for your body.

 ^ So the question is: are you willing to be transported?
 Do you push the green button?
-Is the transporter basically killing you, and creating a person physically just like you?
+Is the transporter basically killing you, and creating a new person just like you?
 Or is it just moving you, by moving your body?
 Is it the same you coming out of the transporter?

 ^^ You might think it's just moving you, but what if there was a malfunction and the scanner didn't destroy you, and the replicator created a copy, so now there's two of you.
 Which one is the real you?
 None of them?
 Both?